jtmullen/cancelledbynetflix/README.md

 ## License
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://github.com/jtmullen/cancelledbynetflix/blob/main/LICENSE)

-The theme and site is released under GPLv3.
-Note that some assets (photos, logos) which may be included in this repo are not included in this license and have a separate license.
+The Jekyll theme and related site files are released under GPLv3.

+Some assets (photos, logos) which may be included in this repo are not included in this license and have a separate license which is specified in their folders.
 See the [readme](https://github.com/jtmullen/cancelledbynetflix/blob/main/assets/img/copyright/README.md) in the assets/img folder and its subfolders.

 ## Credit